-Memories and notes of an European, first time in Japan, written or rewritten one year after the trip.
+Memories and notes of European, first time in Japan, written or rewritten one year after the trip.

 A SHINTO SHRINE VS A BUDDHIST TEMPLE.
 THE BASICS